 I was wondering the same thing.
 I think a couple years ago, I knew to avoid them because of their link to cancer.
 Recently I did some research before I went to get my latest moisturizer, and came upon this site: http://www.livestrong.com/article/325550-the-dirty-dozen-toxic-chemicals-in-skin-care/ There’s actually lots of harmful chemicals in the products we use…The article says that lifelong exposure to these chemicals would do harm.
 I try to avoid them but then there are still other chemicals to worry about.
 I think natural products are the way to go?
-The only brands I know are Origins and Burt’s Bee :)posted over 2 years ago
+The only brands I know are Origins and Burt’s Bee :)posted almost 6 years ago

 I’m curious just how much damage those chemicals will do though—I mean, our parents grew up in the 70’s and god knows no one knew about the dangers of chemicals then; they grew up in asbestos homes and breathed DDT.
 I’m sure there were parabens in our moms’ makeup back then, and although cancer rates may be increasing, I doubt wearing parabens will skim 10 years off your life.

 You have a point.
 The findings reported in articles say certain things, but it also probably depends on the people and how much of whatever chemical there is in the products they’re using… I mean, one of the “toxic” substances depended on the presence of this other chemical for it to actually have a adverse effect.
 I was wondering too though.
 But yeah, even though I try to avoid paraben-containing products, my recently-bought moisturizer has some in it.
 It’s just that there’s so much of it in everything..
-I think I’m just going to switch up my facial products every once in a while?posted over 2 years ago
+I think I’m just going to switch up my facial products every once in a while?posted almost 6 years ago

 While I am not certain that parabens ALONE will cause cancer, it can’t be helpful added to everything else we encounter that increases our chances.
 There is a lot of information available from an Arizona cancer center that discusses cancer prevention.
 Basically, in the 1800’s and older, cancer was around, but not like what we see today!
 The only thing that makes a bit of sense is what has changed since then.
 Chemicals.
-While I do not mean to encourage EVERY Chictopian to abandon everything they own, if you can avoid certain things when there are affordable alternatives, I would!posted 6 months ago
+While I do not mean to encourage EVERY Chictopian to abandon everything they own, if you can avoid certain things when there are affordable alternatives, I would!posted almost 4 years ago

 We talked about this in our Fashion Analysis class— we were learning about skin.
 We haven’t found any full proof on parabens, but I think it’s great to still be mindful on what you choose to wear on your skin.
 I switched cosmetics not mainly for parabens, but so I can avoid lead and strong fragrances too.
 Ever since my instructor handed out a packet for us, I have just started to learn how to make my own beauty supplies— they work just as well as the high end stuff (but with less chemicals).
 I’m sure there are also a market for non-parben cosmetics.
 But also be careful of some products’ marketing gimmick, that’s if you’re looking for alternatives.